Thomas Jefferson: Early life and education

-Education and early family life

-Jefferson began his education together with the Randolph children by tutors at Tuckahoe.
-Thomas' father Peter was self-taught, regretted not having a formal education, and entered Thomas into an English school at age five.
-In 1752, at age nine, he attended a local school run by a Scottish Presbyterian minister and also began studying the natural world, which he grew to love.
-At this time he began studying Latin, Greek, and French, while also learning to ride horses.
-Thomas also read books from his father's modest library.
+Jefferson began his education together with the Randolph children at Tuckahoe under tutors.
+Thomas' father Peter, who was self-taught and regretted not having a formal education, entered Thomas into an English school at age five.
+In 1752, at age nine, he attended a local school run by a Presbyterian minister and also began studying the natural world, which he grew to love.
+He studied Latin, Greek, and French, and began learning to ride horses.
+Thomas read books from his father's modest library.
 He was taught from 1758 to 1760 by the Reverend James Maury near Gordonsville, Virginia, where he studied history, science, and the classics while boarding with Maury's family.
-Jefferson then came to know and befriended various American Indians, including the famous Cherokee chief Ostenaco, who often stopped at Shadwell to visit on their way to Williamsburg to trade.
-During the two years Jefferson was with the Maury family, he traveled to Williamsburg and was a guest of Colonel John Dandridge, father of Martha Washington.
-In Williamsburg the young Jefferson met and came to admire Patrick Henry, eight years his senior, and shared a common interest in violin playing.
+Jefferson came to know various American Indians, including Cherokee chief Ostenaco, who often stopped at Shadwell to visit on their way to Williamsburg to trade.
+In Williamsburg, the young Jefferson met and came to admire Patrick Henry.

+Thomas's father died in 1757, and his estate was divided between his sons, Thomas and Randolph.
+John Harvie Sr. became 14-year-old Thomas' guardian.
+Thomas inherited approximately 5000 acre, which included the land on which he later built Monticello in 1772.

-Jefferson entered the College of William & Mary in Williamsburg, Virginia at age 16 and studied mathematics, metaphysics, and philosophy with Professor William Small.
-Under Small's tutelage, Jefferson encountered the ideas of the British Empiricists, including John Locke, Francis Bacon, and Isaac Newton.
-Small introduced Jefferson to George Wythe and Francis Fauquier.
-Small, Wythe, and Fauquier recognized Jefferson as a man of exceptional ability and included him in their inner circle, where he became a regular member of their Friday dinner parties where politics and philosophy were discussed.
+In 1761, at the age of eighteen, Jefferson entered the College of William & Mary in Williamsburg, where he studied mathematics and philosophy with William Small.
+Under Small's tutelage, Jefferson encountered the ideas of British empiricists, including John Locke, Francis Bacon, and Isaac Newton.
+Small also introduced Jefferson to George Wythe and Francis Fauquier.
+Small, Wythe, and Fauquier recognized Jefferson as a man of exceptional ability and included him in their inner circle, where he became a regular member of their Friday dinner parties.
 Jefferson later wrote that, while there, he "heard more common good sense, more rational & philosophical conversations than in all the rest of my life".

-During his first year at the college he was given more to parties and dancing and was not very frugal with his expenditures; in his second year, regretting that he had squandered away much time and money, he dedicated himself to fifteen hours of study a day.
-Jefferson improved his French and Greek and his skill at the violin.
-He graduated two years after starting in 1762.
-He read the law under Wythe's tutelage to obtain his law license while working as a law clerk in his office.
-He also read a wide variety of English classics and political works.
-Jefferson was well-read in a broad variety of subjects, which along with law and philosophy, included history, natural law, natural religion, ethics, and several areas in science, including agriculture.
-Overall, he drew very deeply on the philosophers.
-During the years of study under the watchful eye of Wythe, Jefferson authored a survey of his extensive readings in his Commonplace Book.
-Wythe was so impressed with Jefferson that he later bequeathed his entire library to him.
+During his first year in college, Jefferson spent considerable time attending parties and dancing and was not very frugal with his expenditures; in his second year, regretting that he had squandered away time and money in his first year, he committed to studying fifteen hours a day.
+While at William & Mary, Jefferson became a member of the Flat Hat Club, the nation's oldest secret society, a small group whose members included St. George Tucker, Edmund Randolph, and James Innes.

+Jefferson concluded his formal studies in April 1762.
+He read the law under Wythe's tutelage while working as a law clerk in his office.
+Jefferson was well-read in a broad variety of subjects, including law, philosophy, history, natural law, natural religion, ethics, and several areas of science, including astronomy and agriculture.